rahulrajpl/rahulrajpl.github.io.old/about.md

 - Google Analytics is enabled on this website, purely for learning.
 - All pictures available in this website are 'labelled for reuse'.
 - Most pictures used for projects pages are representational.
 - All efforts have been made to ensure references to original sources for every blog or project or otherwise.
-If something is still missing, please email me for inclusion.
+If something is still missing, please email author for inclusion.